LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 references to entities defined in other libraries

-Library dependency diagrams are specially useful for large applications where file diagrams would be too large and complex to be useful.
+Library dependency diagrams are specially useful for large applications where file diagrams would be too large and complex to be useful, specially when combined with the *zoom* option to link to individual library diagrams.

 An utility object, `diagrams`, is provided for generating all supported diagrams in one step.
 This object provides an interface common to all